FollyMaddy/scraper-tools/README.md

 How to run :

-Run it from the terminal with : bash 00_msxcas_webcindario_scraper.sh
+Run it from the terminal with : bash msxcas_webcindario_scraper.sh

 Or